Formed in 1965, Diabetes WA is a not-for-profit, member based organisation that has served the Western Australian community for more than 50 years.

 Such a milestone is a result of the work of our dedicated staff, the guidance of our volunteer board and a strict adherence to sound governance principles.

-Diabetes WA is a WA Incorporated Association governed by a Board of eight voluntary directors, who are legally responsible and accountable for governing and controlling our organisation.
+It is governed by a Board of eight voluntary directors, who are legally responsible and accountable for governing and controlling our organisation.

 The role of the Board is to ensure that Diabetes WA achieves its goals and that, in the pursuit of these goals, it meets all of the legal and moral responsibilities and requirements of good corporate governance.